 Shoe shine stands are available on both concourses.

-Designated smoking areas are located outdoors at the far ends of both the ticketing and baggage levels of the terminal.
-Smoking of any type, including e-cigarettes, is not permitted anywhere in the terminal building.
+Designated smoking areas are outdoors at the far ends of both the ticketing and baggage levels of the terminal.
+Smoking or vaping of any type, including e-cigarettes, is not permitted anywhere in the terminal building.

 Free Wi-Fi is available throughout the terminal.